 • Mash 2–3 overripe bananas until they reach a thick applesauce consistency.
 Measure to ensure you have 1 full leveled cup.
 Add the mashed bananas to the wet ingredients and mix until well combined.

-• Put old-fashioned or quick oats in a blender or food processor and pulse them until they resemble flour.
+• Put old-fashioned or quick oats in a blender or food processor and pulse until they resemble flour.
 Measure after blending to get a leveled 1/3 cup.

-• In a separate bowl add oat flour, salt, baking soda, flour, cocoa powder, regular and mini chocolate chips.
+• In a separate bowl, add oat flour, salt, baking soda, flour, cocoa powder, regular and mini chocolate chips.
 Stir to combine.

 • Bake in the preheated oven for 50–65 minutes, or until a fork or toothpick inserted into the center comes out clean or with a few moist crumbs and the bread starts to pull away from the edges.
 I recommend checking at 50 minutes.
 If the top is browning too quickly, tent it with aluminum foil.